h4kbas/pgcalendar/README.md

 ## License

-This extension is provided as-is for educational and development purposes.
+This extension is licensed under the MIT License.
+See the LICENSE file for details.